adamkr13/Boats-4-U/README.md

 - the renter's date of birth
 - the credit card number

-In order to assist in making reseervations, renters can also view boat drivers filtered by:
+In order to assist in making reservations, renters can also view boat drivers filtered by:
 - day of the week available
 - boat type
 - maximum occupants